-501.8.9 Non-Agitating Equipment.
+501.5.12.9 Non-Agitating Equipment.
 The discharge of concrete transported in non-agitating equipment shall not cause segregation or damage to the concrete and will allow placement with a minimum of handling.
 All handling and discharge shall occur prior to initial set of the concrete.
 Bodies of non-agitating hauling equipment shall be smooth, mortar-tight metal containers capable of discharging the concrete at a satisfactory, controlled rate without segregation.

-501.8.10 Testing Facilities.
+501.5.12.10 Testing Facilities.
 The contractor shall provide a Type 1 laboratory in accordance with Sec 601 at a paving plant for the engineer to inspect ingredients and processes used in the manufacture and delivery of the concrete.
-The contractor shall furnish the necessary equipment and personnel to assist the engineer in obtaining a representative QA sample.
 The ready mix producer shall notify the designated MoDOT representative every day that concrete is being supplied for a MoDOT project.
 A daily log of plant production shall be available for the engineer to review.

-501.8.11 Delivery Tickets.
+501.5.12.11 Delivery Tickets.
 The manufacturer of truck mixed concrete and of central mixed concrete for use in structures shall furnish to the engineer with each truck load of concrete before unloading at the site, a delivery ticket on which is shown information concerning the concrete as follows: